suffolklibraries/lgc/content/collections/events/pride-libraries-hadleigh.md

         type: text
         text: 'Pride in the libraries takes place at Hadleigh Library, IP7 5AG.'
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There is carparking that is a one to three minute walk from the venue.'
-  -
     type: heading
     attrs:
       level: 2